xrobau/jira-patched/README.md

 are made to your licence file.
 All of your purchased resources are unchanged.

+## Compose File

+There's an `example-compose.yml` file that shows what I use in our setup.
+There (allways!) should be a frontend proxy doing SSL offloading and filtering - I use haproxy.

+HTTPS requests come into haproxy, it matches on the hostname and then sends http requests to port 8080 on the docker host.
+The JIRA\_PROXY\_ variables are there so that the responses back to the client have the correct Hostname and port, and it knows that everything is SSL

 ### Debugging

 There is some code that has been commented out and left over in the